Birth Center And Interventions

 Janine B …

-Birthing Better was previously known as Birthing Better with The Pink Kit Method®.
+Birthing Better online birthing classes were previously known as Birthing Better with The Pink Kit Method®.
 It’s now presented in online lessons.

 Birthing Better skills were developed by hundreds of moms and dads and used in every type of birth.
 These skills are housed in Common Knowledge Trust.